feature-flags-co/ffc-js-client-side-sdk/README.md

   // define the option with the bootstrap parameter const option = {
     ...
-    bootstrap = [{ // the array should contain all your feature flags
+    // the array should contain all your feature flags bootstrap = [{
-      id: string, // the feature flag key
+      // feature flag key name
+      id: string,
+      // variation value
       variation: string,
-      variationType: string, // the variation data type, string is used if not provided
+      // variation data type, string will used if not specified
-      sendToExperiment: boolean,
-      timestamp: number,
-      variationOptions: [{
-        id: number,
-        value: string
+      variationType: string
-      }]
     }],
     ...
   }